inspec/inspec-aws/docs/resources/aws_cloudwatch_composite_alarm.md

 # aws_cloudwatch_composite_alarm

-Use the `aws_cloudwatch_composite_alarm` InSpec audit resource to test properties of a single specific AWS CloudWatch CompositeAlarm.
+Use the `aws_cloudwatch_composite_alarm` InSpec audit resource to test properties of a single specific AWS CloudWatch composite alarm.

-The AWS::CloudWatch::CompositeAlarm type creates or updates a composite alarm.
+The `AWS::CloudWatch::CompositeAlarm` resource type creates or updates a composite alarm.
 When you create a composite alarm, you specify a rule expression for the alarm that takes into account the alarm states of other alarms that you have created.
 The composite alarm goes into ALARM state only if all conditions of the rule are met.

 ## Syntax